MattYeend/hrms/README.md

 ## Work Arounds
 - A work around for TinyMCE 6.8.1 is to set `convert_unsafe_embeds` to true which can be found in `hrms\node_modules\tinymce\tinymce.js` on around line 7430

+## Language files
+When creating a new language file for pages (e.g. a new `create.blade.php` or `index.blade.php`), the following options need to be in

 ## How everything is related
 Users
 - Department ID (to departments)